Machado joins Dodgers after deal with Orioles

 Roberts said he plans to play Machado at third at some point, and the two-time Gold Glove winner was receptive to the idea of some time at his first position in the majors.
 But he wants Machado to get acclimated to life with the Dodgers first.

 ”It’s exciting,” Roberts said. ”I messed with a lot of different lineups.
-Obviously he makes our club considerable better.”
+Obviously he makes our club considerably better.”

 —